RacheldeJong/dkAnonymity/README.md

 Last tested with nauty version `nauty27r3`.

 # Compilation
-In teh git-directory (dkAnonymity) run the following command:
+In the git-directory (dkAnonymity) run the following command:
 ```
-make anonymity
+make
 ```

 # How to run